Cloud Computing Service Provider Insurance

 Workers’ compensation insurance

-Most states require workers' comp for cloud companies that have employees.
+Most states require workers' comp for cloud technology companies that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 BEST FOR